AlsadiqHamad/1cent/README.md

 ##1cent
 =====

-1percent project for helping pepole
+"One percent" project to help people